yuanyanhui/intro-upy-esp32/README.md

     * Potentiometer
     * Use ADC output to control LED and servo
 * 05 - UART
-    * ESP-PC, ESP32-ESP32
+    * ESP32-PC, ESP32-ESP32
-    * Use struct moudule to pack and unpack data
+    * Use struct to pack and unpack data
     * Send and receive data with markers
 * 06 - I2C
     * Temperature sensor (tmp102)
     * Inertial sensor (mpu6050)
 * 07 - WIFI
-    * Access ESP32 temperature and up time from browser
+    * Read ESP32 temperature and up time from browser
     * Toggle ESP32 on-board LED from browser
 * 08 - BLE
     * Toggle ESP32 on-board LED using bluetooth low energy (BLE)